Skip to main content

 • The chalet is a historic structure, not lodging.
 Camp only in the designated backcountry sites and follow Leave No Trace so the valley stays this beautiful.

-Want to add a night at Pyrites Creek, push deeper past the chalet, or build in a layover day?Open the free planner to drag stops between days, add your own camps, and map the whole route live.
+Want to add a night at Pyrites Creek, push deeper past the chalet, or build in a layover day?Open the planner to drag stops between days, add your own camps, and map the whole route live.

 3